 Ever heard of an “Engagement Superstar”?
-Neither had I until I found out last November that Danny Iny of Firepole Marketing was holding a contest.
+Neither had I until I found out last November that Danny Iny of Mirasee, formerly known as Firepole Marketing, was holding a contest.

 You see, he was just releasing his new book “Engagement From Scratch” so he thought what better way to kick things off then to hold a contest and see who bloggers think deserve this title.

 I received a message from a friend of mine informing me that I had been nominated for this title.
 Boy, what a nice surprise and I must admit I was very flattered.
 After seeing the names of everyone else that had been nominated though I honestly didn’t give it a second thought.